QuentinRa/blog.quentinra.dev/programming-languages/databases/relational/sql/clauses/revoke.md

 ```
 </div><div>

-If A granted privilege to B, but we revoke a privilege for A, then B will also be revoked, unless they still have a "granter" with the privilege.
+If A granted a privilege to B, but we revoke a privilege for A, then B will also have it revoked, unless they still have a "granter" with the privilege.
 </div></div>